gymoon10/Instance-Segmentation-with-SpatialEmbedding-CA/README.md

 Pytorch implementation of spatial embdding based instance segmentation with A1 of CVPPP2017.
 It utilizes detail-branch of BiSeNetV2 to enhance the feature representation of encoder.
 Feature fusion is performed by cross-attention which is based on Restormer.

+My paper 'A study on the Performance Improvement of Small Local Regions in Instance Segmentation' was submitted to 'Autumn Annual Conference of IEIE, 2022'(https://conf.theieie.org/2022f/).

 <br/>

 ## Usage (for CVPPP2017)